eljost/td/README.md

 	td.py -h

 Common usage examples are the generation of broadened spectra from calculated excitation energies and oscillator strenghts according to http://www.gaussian.com/g_whitepap/tn_uvvisplot.htm and this paper https://dx.doi.org/10.1002/chir.20733.
-Spectra can be generated in two ways: Unnormalized (ε in l mol⁻¹ cm⁻¹) or normalized with the brightest  peak set to 1 (in arbitrary units).
+Spectra can be generated in two ways: Not normalized (ε in l mol⁻¹ cm⁻¹) or normalized with the brightest  peak set to 1 (ε/ε_max).
 The spectrum is printed to STDOUT.

 ### Verbose MO names
 Verbose MO names can optionally be loaded from a *mos.json* file with the following format: